- Become proficient in the use of VBA macros for many general applications in financial modelling and data analysis.

 - Assessment tests.
 There are several assessment tests which test the key concepts and require one to do practical exercises using VBA (and Excel).

 - Introduction to VBA and macros.
 Benefits and uses.
 Automation of common tasks.
 Key steps to getting started.
 Recording and adapting code.
 Using Loops and Conditionality.
 Modules, variables and objects.
 Working with ranges and objects.
 Best practices.
 Run-time inputs and alerts.
 Debugging and checking.
 Worksheet events and changes.
 User-defined functions.

 - Core applications of VBA to modelling.
 Sensitivity and scenario analysis.
 Circular references.
 GoalSeek.

 - User-defined functions.
 Bespoke functions for financial calculations, data manipulation and analysis.

 - Monte Carlo Simulation with VBA.
 Random sampling from distribution with user-defined functions.
 Repeated calculations and automation.
 Creating and running simulations.
 Results analysis and control.
 Examples of key applications: Cost budgeting, risk registers, cash flow risk, time schedule risk, project cost-time integration.

 - Using VBA in other financial applications.
 Analytic and numerical solutions for Markowitz optimisation.
 Huang-Litzenberger formulas.
 Using Solver with VBA.
 Options valuation.
 Black-Scholes’ formulae.

 - Applications of VBA to data manipulation, analysis, and statistics.
 Automating steps in data cleaning.
 Automation of filters and extraction.
 Data refresh.
 Multiple database queries and repeated use of criteria ranges.
 Determining the position and size of a data set.
-Reversing data sets by rows or columns · Consolidation of multiple worksheets.
+Reversing data sets by rows or columns.
+Consolidation of multiple worksheets.
 Working through files in folders.
 Adding or deleting worksheet categories.
 Reversing and splitting text items.
-User-defined functions for bespoke analysis.